nerun/fanzine-cms/README.md

 The main Cascading Style Sheet (CSS) is very simple: `style.css`.
 Easy to understand and easy to change.

-However, if you think you need some help, this is a great start, I learned a lot there: [CSS Tutorial](https://www.w3schools.com/Css/).
+However, if you think you need some help, this is a great start: [CSS Tutorial](https://www.w3schools.com/Css/).
+I learned a lot there.

 ## Engine